Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-29-Clustering.md

 <br>
 ### Finding A Good Value For k <a name="kmeans-k-value"></a>

 At this point here, our data is ready to be fed into the k-means clustering algorithm.
-Before that however, we want to understand what number of clusters we want the data split into.
+Before that however, we want to understand how many clusters we want the data split into.

 In the world of unsupervised learning, there is no *right or wrong* value for this - it really depends on the data you are dealing with, as well as the unique scenario you're utilising the algorithm for.
 From our client, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.